-Why Volunteer for Scotland’s Gardens Scheme
+Volunteer with Scotland’s Gardens Scheme!

 At the heart of our charity are around a thousand volunteer organisers and garden owners, without whom there would be no gardens to visit.
 We are incredibly grateful for the skills and experience they bring to the charity and the time that they give to us and we want their experience with us to be inspiring, rewarding and fun.